Trippin: Crossing Borders in Africa

 ZIMBABWE

 The lush green “Christmas Box” land or as locals nicely call it “ZIM”.
 Zimbabwe was a complete change of scenery compared to Botswana.
 Here the nature was so green and so rich.
 Even in the country alone the scenery was changing with every next kilometer from west to east.
 Green hills, stony hills, banana fields, savannas, waterfalls and then repeat.
 People were veeeery to extreemly friendly, but it was also a country where we were asked about the famous “Christmas Box” (chocolate, sweets, small money, anything that you are ready to give) the most times.
-Regarding wildlife, here we saw the least, the Rhinos are protected and you can only see them if you take a tour with a Ranger, but there is so much beauty in many other things.
+Regarding wildlife, here we saw the least.
+The Rhinos are protected, and you can only see them if you take a tour with a Ranger.
+There is so much beauty in many other things.
 On the negative side, the prices in the supermarkets are on the very high level, and I don’t know how the locals are doing, having in mind that I didn’t buy the $4 tuna can, neither the $7 halloumi.
 Yes there are bigger problems than halloumi in the world, but those prices are just not fair.

 MALAWI

-My personal favourite?
+My personal favorite?
 Maybe Malawi, maybe Botswana, maybe Zimbabwe if we stayed longer.
 I can’t tell, but maybe Malawi.
 Overall all the countries exceeded my expectations, and also fulfilled my only wish that everything goes smoot(ish) from first till last day.

 MORE CONCRETENESS